-The series has been long gone from radio, but I began airing episodes on my WFMU radio program in Summer 2016, and continue the series on a bi-weekly basis.
+The series has been long gone from radio, but I began airing episodes on my WFMU radio program in Summer 2016, and aired the entire Wilson series on a bi-weekly basis.
 Wilson is a genial host, a charming broadcaster with a warm presence.
 His humor is self-deprecating, and he always puts his guests at ease with his robust (sometimes too robust) laughter.
 The episodes are interesting time capsules from a period when superior audio fidelity was helping FM radio harvest music seekers from static-plagued AM.
 Despite the dominance of rock, psychedelia, and folk-rock, Wilson offers a bit of genre-surfing in Music Factory content, occasionally mixing in R&B, jazz, Latin, and the token classical number.
 He throws down hippie parlance (“groovy”—a lot) with the conviction of a trendspotter with a master plan, and insists on pronouncing terpsichore as TERP-si-kor.
 He had Teddy Reig on the program, though probably none of his listeners had a clue about Teddy’s legacy.
 Thank you, Tom Wilson.
 And yes, he hosted Lou and John from the Velvet Underground (whose first two albums were produced by Wilson).
 The VU interview is underwhelming.

 Most episodes were transferred from rare vinyl discs provided by Byron Coley, with the rest provided as digital files by Harry Weinger at Universal.
 Thanks to both gents.
 I have digitally restored the transfers (often a quixotic endeavor—these were not high-quality pressings), and in many cases replaced music tracks with upgraded audio.
 The episodes contain commercials for then-new MGM-Verve releases.
 They are the same commercials, episode after episode, and they become maddening in their repetition.
 You will be endlessly reminded that “Nico is beautiful,” that “Women hate war,” and that buying a Tim Hardin album “is like owning a work of art.”
 One of the recurring commercial announcers is Scott Muni, a longtime figure in New York rock radio.
 Muni had been a Top 40 anchor at WABC-AM until 1965, then gradually transitioned over to FM, eventually finding a home at WNEW-FM in 1967.